Connect with us

 Most schools will have designated days after examinations (especially the year-end exams) for teachers to mark the examination papers.
 This will vary from school to school.

 However, all primary schools will have the same PSLE Marking Exercise when students don’t need to report to school.
+For 2025, this is designated as 13 October to 15 October, Monday to Wednesday.

 Additionally, primary school children don’t have to report to school on PSLE Oral and Listening Comprehension examination days.
 This is to ensure that Primary 6 students have a conducive environment to take their PSLEs.

-For 2022, PSLE Orals was designated on 15 and 16 August (Monday and Tuesday) and Listening was on 16 September (Friday).
+For 2025, PSLE Orals was designated on 13 and 14 August (Wednesday and Thursday) and Listening was on 16 September (Tuesday).
 This could potentially mean another 2 more long weekends for your children.

 Optimise Your Annual Leave To Take Advantage Of The School Holidays